miquido/futura/README.md

     }
 ```

 This conversion not only simplifies the code keeping the same functionality and multithreading execution but it also splits things to be more manageable and testable.
-Each part - database, presentation and logs - is clearly separated from each other and may be applied in different more suitable places.
+Each part - database, presentation, and logs - are clearly separated from each other and may be applied in different more suitable places.

 For more usage examples please look at attached Playground.